christina3099/christina3099/README.md

 ## Hi there, I'm Christina 👋

- Data Scientist | AI/ML Enthusiast | On A Spree to create something impactful for the society
+ Data Scientist | AI/ML Enthusiast | On A Spree to create something meaningful for the society

 - 🔭 I’m currently working on: AI-powered projects & DSA mastery
 - 🌱 Learning: Advanced Machine Learning, System Design